-When Fleck finally snaps and shoots his tormentors on a subway train, it’s a move that both repulses and inflames Gotham.
+When Fleck finally snaps and shoots his tormentors on a subway train, it both repulses and inflames Gotham.
 As with Batman later on, some citizens see this masked vigilante as a dangerous menace, while others see him as the city’s saviour.

 The ‘dark Batman’ angle is given further prominence by the suggestion that Thomas Wayne is Fleck’s father too, making Arthur and Bruce brothers.

 The movie resolves this tension as a red herring – but it could be true.
 As significant portions of Arthur’s life are imagined, it’s possible he also imagines that what Wayne tells him about being adopted is true – Fleck is nothing if not an unreliable narrator.